RyanNgCT/CS2106-prep/Week 3/Lecture 3 - Process Scheduling.md

 	![rr-time-quantums](../assets/rr-time-quantums.png)

-- one of the simplest ways to **achieve concurrency**
+- one of the simplest ways to **achieve concurrency**, but **fails** to maintain **responsiveness** (may take a very long time to produce its first output)
+	- waiting time will also increase, as $n \: \#$ tasks is being increased
 ### D2.
 Priority-based Scheduling
-- prioritize **more important processes** as compared with the less important ones in the queue $\implies$ don't treat all of them as equal
+- prioritize **more important processes** as compared with the less important ones in the queue $\implies$ don't treat all of them as equal (but need to select those that require higher priority carefully)
 - assign a priority value to all the tasks and then select the one with the highest priority value (usually that of an integer value)
+	- can be implemented using both a ready and a waiting queue
 - can be combined together with Round Robin as well (but may require $O(n)$ search to determine highest priority)
-###### Variants
+##### Variants
-1. Preemptive version: process w higher priority preempts those running processes with lower priority
+1. **Preemptive version:** process w higher priority preempts those running processes with lower priority $\implies$ lower priority process which arrive later in the queue can cause the current execution progress to be dequeued

-2. Non-preemptive version: a late-coming high priority process waits for the next round of scheduling
+2. **Non-preemptive version:** a late-coming high priority process waits for the next round of scheduling
-###### Starvation
+##### Starvation
 - Low priority process can **starve** because other higher priority ones can *hog the CPU*, which is worse comparatively in the preemptive than non-preemptive variant

-- Resolve by decreasing the priority of the current running process after each quantum (to make it of a higher priority in the long run)
+- Resolve by **decreasing the priority of the current running process** after each quantum (to make it of a higher priority in the long run)
-	- can also use aging with does the opposite, increasing the priority of processes which have been waiting in the system for a long time, to prevent starvation from occurring
+	- can also **use aging** which does the opposite, increasing the priority of processes waiting in the system for a long time, to *prevent starvation* from occurring

 - Hard to control the exact amount of CPU allotted to processes using this priority system
-###### Priority Inversion
+##### Priority Inversion
 - occurs when a lower priority task preempts a higher priority one, often due to I/O resource locking etc.
 ### D3.
 Multi-Level Feedback Queue (MLFQ)
 - is an adaptive algorithm that learns the process behaviour automatically